Turkey with All the Delicious Fixings and… a Trip to the Emergency Department?

-Even though we may well envision a Norman Rockwell-worthy Thanksgiving celebration, with the entire family savoring quality time together and Grandma’s traditional meal, the reality for some families involves something unexpected: a visit to the hospital.
+Even though we may well envision a Norman Rockwell-worthy Thanksgiving celebration, with the entire family savoring quality time together and Grandma’s traditional meal, the reality for some families involves something unexpected: trips to the ER.
 The fact is, studies indicate that emergency room visits for seniors jump an astounding 10% – 20% during the holidays.

 Although identifying the precise reason regarding this increase is challenging, one factor may be loved ones who haven’t spent time with a senior relative in the months prior to the holidays, visit and only then determine that the relative’s condition has deteriorated.

 Dr. Tamara Kuittinen of Lenox Hill Hospital explains, “It’s an issue of out of sight, out of mind for many people.
 If you haven’t seen your mom in 6 months, you may not be fully aware of the aging process and her health in general.”